FlooferLand/GodotGetNode/README.md

 |---------|-----------|-----------|
 | 0.1.x   | Likely    | ✔         |
 | 0.2.x   | Untested  | ✔         |

+All this project does is generate some `GetNode<>()`s on `TreeEntered` using types and names extracted from your code, so theoretically it should work on Godot 3.x

+The .NET version and features the project is using might block use on 3.x though.
+If you use 3.x and this project doesn't work, please [open up an issue](https://github.com/FlooferLand/GodotGetNode/issues) and I will fix it right away!

 ## Roadmap
 - [x] Optionally allow specifying a variable name to the left of the node path string